jveilleux/FarmFreshWeb/hub-faqs.md

 * **Flexible-**
   The FFW is flexible in accommodating all kinds of shipping/collection and payment methods.
 Some online store offerings are restricted in the kinds of shipping and payment methods that can be accepted \(for example, limited strictly to postage\).
 * **Room to grow-**
-   Hubs can start with a profile, and easily build up to start selling to others, opening their own online store and starting to connect with growing numbers of suppliers.
+   Farmers markets can start with a profile, and easily build up to start selling to others, opening their own online store and starting to connect with growing numbers of suppliers.
 Once you have a profile, you can easily open your own store, and link with other groups, like customer buying groups, something that most software options cannot offer.

 #### What is an FFW profile?
 What is an FFW shopfront?
 What's the difference?